Conrad, Montana: 2000 census

+Government

+Conrad operates under a Charter form of government.
+There is a mayor and four elected council members.
+Jamie Miller is the mayor.

+Arts and Culture

+The Conrad Transportation and Historical Museum includes several replicas of the early town history.

 Infrastructure

-Transportation

 Conrad Airport is a public use airport located 1 mile west of town.

+Logan Health operates a critical access care, rural clinic, and a health center in Conrad.

 Education

 Conrad Public Schools educates students from kindergarten through 12th grade.
 Conrad High School's team name is the Cowboys/Cowgirls.

 Conrad Public Library is located in town.